-That is, brands that look for ways to engage customers come up with strategies to strengthen the relationship with their audience and to get closer to consumers.
+That is brands that look for ways to engage customers to come up with strategies to strengthen the relationship with their audience and to get closer to consumers.

 The aim is to create opportunities for interaction and to have customers identify with the company’s values.

 Furthermore, when interacting with the brand, customers are generating spontaneous and free media that is highly authentic and, therefore, very powerful and engaging for other customers!

 Advantages of customer engagement: why worry about this aspect of the business?

 The biggest concern that brands have when it comes to engaging customers is related to a series of advantages that this type of strategy can offer.

 Greater investment in engagement techniques is generally responsible for the increase in sales and profitability of a company.
 In addition to improving business results, another benefit of keeping customers engaged is consolidating the brand’s image on the market.

 It is also worth noting that engaged customers become promoters of the brand, which reduces the costs of acquiring new customers.